elipousson/old_website/_notes/williams_politics_2004.md

 1967 Riverside speech, MLK, Jr.:

-> [the] real promise of hope for the poor—both black and white—thrugh the poverty program [was] eviscerated as if it were some plaything of a society gone made on way.
+> [the] real promise of hope for the poor—both black and white—through the poverty program. [was] program broken and eviscerated, as if it were some idle political plaything of a society gone mad on war

 p.
 218-219